jamesyeap/icantfeelmyface/README.md

 # I Can't Feel My Face 😳

-A easier way for both students and lecturers to record attendance in zoom meetings in various scenarios - from lectures, tutorials, or even examination.
-Facial Recognition is used to detect students.
+`Made for HacknRoll 2023`

-`Made for Hack n Roll 2023`
+An easier way for both students and lecturers to record attendance in zoom meetings in various scenarios - from lectures, tutorials, or even examination using facial recognition.

 Frontend: [link to repo](https://github.com/hacknroll2023-winners/icantfeelmyface-frontend)